Ludwik Fleck Prize

 The Ludwik Fleck Prize is named after microbiologist Ludwik Fleck (1896-1961), author of The Genesis and Development of a Scientific Fact.
 Fleck's case history of the discovery of the Wassermann reaction to syphilis, was originally published in German in 1935, and republished in English in 1979 after having been cited by Thomas Kuhn as an important influence on his own conception of the history of science.
 Both Fleck's history of discovery, and the history of his book's re-discovery, exemplify a view of progress that continues to inform research in the science and technology studies fields.

-Eligibility: Each year the committee will review books with publication dates from the 3 prior years.
-For example, during the 2013 meeting, the committee will consider books with copyright dates of 2010 - 2012.
+Eligibility--Books Due May 1: Each year the committee will review books with publication dates from the 3 prior years.
+For example, during the 2017 meeting, the committee will consider books with copyright dates of 2014 - 2016.
 Books may be re-nominated until their eligibility expires.
 Publishers or authors are responsible for sending review copies to each member of the committee by May 1 to be considered for that year's prize.
 Reprints, second editions, edited volumes, reference works and similar volumes are ineligible for consideration for the Fleck Prize.
 Multiple-authored books are eligible where they represent original work.

 Short List: Through the procedure above, committees will designate a preliminary short list and meet during the 4S annual meeting to determine the winners.
 Awards are to be granted solely on the basis of merit as determined by the members of the committee, without reference to book reviews or recommendations by outside members.
 If a consensus winner does not emerge, a secret ballot will determine the winner, with honorable mentions as appropriate.